Like fish in a pond

 Localization for life, bro

 You see that fish over there?
-The kick-ass PM?
+The kick-ass project manager (PM)?
 You bet he’s going to send a CV to his client once she has an opening for a localization manager position.
 If not, he’s likely going to be looking for opportunities from your competitors or the competitors of his own client like the good soldier of fortune that he is.

 Employee churn is indeed quite important in localization.
 And it happens from the top to the bottom of the ladder.
 Even individual translators change gigs every so often.
-We’ve known translators to work in in-house teams at big video game publishers, then go freelance before integrating an RMLSP.
+We’ve known translators to work in in-house teams at big video game publishers, then go freelance before integrating a regional multiple language service provider (RMLSP).

 Being bros is a good thing.
 You see, people in the language business like to escape their dreary office habitats.
-The bigwigs from LSBs or LSPs (and all the legions of sales reps in between) love to go to industry confabs.
+The bigwigs from language services buyers (LSBs) or language services providers (LSPs), and all the legions of sales reps in between love to go to industry confabs.
 There’s a whole bunch of them every year.
 They discuss anything and everything from industry trends to the latest bit of innovation.
 Point is, they interact.
 They cut deals while wining and dining.
 Or they get drunk together.
 Yes, it happens.

 You scratch my back, I scratch yours